oeg-upm/transmodel-ontology/README.md

 # Transmodel Ontology

-A TransModel Ontology focused on Paradas (Topography) and Scheduling
+A TransModel Ontology focused on Stops (Topography) and Scheduling

 # Purpose and scope of the vocabulary